 FMGW provides assistance that impacts more than 20,000 children, youth, families and seniors each year in the Greater Washington area.
-Our spectrum of programs include: therapeutic and traditional foster care; youth development programs; mental health/counseling services; and services and activities for seniors.
-The Youth Development program is comprised of two units: (1) the Send A Kid To Camp Program Camp, a program designed to send children to sleep-away camps in the region that endeavors to build future leaders, naturally; a teen pregnancy program; and a Child Welfare unit that advocates for permanency, safety and stability for every child in its care.
+Our spectrum of programs include youth development programs and mental health/counseling services.
+The Youth Development program is comprised of two units: (1) the Send A Kid To Camp Program Camp, a program designed to send children to sleep-away camps in the region that endeavors to build future leaders, naturally and a teen pregnancy program.

 Click on the links below to learn about our programs.